 In the wake of a slip and fall accident, it is natural to assume insurance companies will do all they can to provide you with the compensation you deserve.
 This is a common pitfall for injury victims.

 When navigating any injury-related claim, it is vital to remember that insurance companies are not on your side.
-Though we all hope they would prioritize our best interest, they are, at their core, a business.
+Though we hope they would prioritize our interests, they are, at their core, a business.

 This means that their primary objective is to maximize profit while minimizing payouts.
-As a result, they can be motivated to settle claims for the least amount possible, which will likely not work in your best interest.
+As a result, they may be motivated to settle claims for the lowest amount possible, which likely won’t serve your interests well.

 Insurance companies may also try to downplay the severity of your injuries, the extent of damages, or even the liability of the property owner — all of which can lead to undervaluing your claim.